statengeneraal/laws-markdown/verdrag/international/convention/for/the/prevention/of/pollution/from/ships/1973/BWBV0003241/README.md

 3. Subject to the provisions of regulation 3 of this Annex, the discharge of sewage from a passenger ship within a special area shall be prohibited:

-a)for new passenger ships on, or after 1 January 2016, subject to regulation 12bis, subparagraph 2; and
+.1for new passenger ships on, or after 1 January 2016, subject to regulation 13, subparagraph 2; and

-b)for existing passenger ships on, or after 1 January 2018, subject to regulation 12bis, subparagraph 2,   except when the following conditions are satisfied: the ship has in operation an approved sewage treatment plant which has been certified by the Administration to meet the operational requirements referred to in regulation 9.2.1 of this Annex, and the effluent shall not produce visible floating solids nor cause discoloration of the surrounding water.
+.2for existing passenger ships on, or after 1 January 2018, subject to regulation 13, subparagraph 2,   except when the following conditions are satisfied: the ship has in operation an approved sewage treatment plant which has been certified by the Administration to meet the operational requirements referred to in regulation 9.2.1 of this Annex, and the effluent shall not produce visible floating solids nor cause discoloration of the surrounding water.
 ###C General requirements

 4. When the sewage is mixed with wastes or waste water covered by other Annexes of MARPOL, the requirements of those Annexes shall be complied with in addition to the requirements of this Annex.